You spend time, energy, and resources building your email list.

 Gifford’s success with list segmentation comes from recognizing that their subscribers have different needs and interests

-If your organization doesn’t have as clear-cut audience segments, consider these segmentation ideas:
+If your organization doesn’t have clear-cut audience segments, consider these segmentation ideas:

-- Put your most loyal members on a separate VIP list, allowing you to reach out to them with a personalized acknowledgement of their support.
+- Put your most loyal members on a separate VIP list, allowing you to reach out to them with a personalized acknowledgment of their support.

 - Make new lists for every event your nonprofit holds.
-That makes it easy to send targeted follow-up messages just to attendees of a particular event.
+That makes it easy to send targeted follow-up messages to only the attendees of a particular event.